pilif0/pilif0.github.io/resume.md

 - C as part of classes

 __Formal methods:__
-- Interactive theorem proving with Isabelle/HOL as part of research
+- Interactive theorem proving and code generation with Isabelle/HOL as part of research
 - Model checking with NuSMV as part of research
-- Verification with CBMC and SPARK as part of classes
+- Formal verification with CBMC and SPARK as part of classes

 __Web development:__ JavaScript, TypeScript, CSS, HTML, SQL